idealparable/BibleQ/DidLazarusWriteJohn.md

 In any event, as far as we know, we have no such statement by Caiaphas.
 We need one to remove the unlikeliness that Caiaphas doesn't know any fishermen.

-So we have three unlikelihoods being swept under the rug to argue based on the admittely legitimate unlikelihood that Caiaphas knows a particular fisherman named John.
+So we have three unlikelihoods being swept under the rug to argue based on the admittedly legitimate unlikelihood that Caiaphas knows a particular fisherman named John.

 Two of them are in an opposite category based on whether we have a statement to the effect of the first.